A Nation Divided

 There was a time when we could choose to remain neutral.
 To “plead the fifth,” as it were.
 That time ended with the murder of George Floyd.
 Not specifically because of him as a person, but because after months in quarantine, years since the founding of Black Lives Matter in 2013, and decades after the last American civil rights movement, millions of minorities and their sympathizers were struck speechless.
 And while the protests themselves are not as big in some cities as they were during the first month or two, the message itself, that “black lives matter” is not going anywhere anytime soon.

 This was, and continues to be, a strange and surreal moment in American history.
 And just as there are many who align themselves with these protests, there are also quite a lot of people who passionately claim that “all lives matter.”
-Not everyone who uses these words is specifically racist or unpatriotic, but it is crucial to understand what it means to use them today — and that begins with the popularization of using such phrases in the form of “hashtags.”
+Not everyone who uses these words is specifically racist or unpatriotic, but it is crucial to understand what it means to use them today — and that begins with the popularization of using keywords and popular phrases in the form of “hashtags.”

 1. When Words Are Misunderstood